mkondratek/git-machete-blog-post/blog.md

 Git and IntelliJ-based software is currently one of the most important tools in software development.
 The version control system provided with the IDE allows the undertaking of numerous necessary actions.
-Despite the many benefits of the provided IDE and VCS integration, the state of more extensive repositories often gets difficult to interpret and non-intuitive.
+Despite the many benefits of the provided IDE and VCS integration, the state of more extensive repositories often gets non-intuitive and difficult to interpret.

-Given these inconveniences, a company [VirtusLab](https://virtuslab.com/) created a plugin  — **a git repository organizer, and a rebase automation tool, named Git Machete.**
+Given these inconveniences, [VirtusLab](https://virtuslab.com/) created a plugin  — **a git repository organizer, and a rebase automation tool, named Git Machete.**